Structure of agricultural holdings and methods of agricultural production

 Definitions

-Agricultural holding is a production management unit engaged in agriculture and operating as a company, craft or cooperative if it is registered for conducting agricultural activities as well as a private family farm, which jointly use labour force and production means (machinery, buildings or land, etc.).
+Agricultural holding is a production management unit engaged in agriculture and operating as a company, craft or cooperative if it is registered for conducting agricultural activities as well as a private family farm, which jointly uses labour force and production means (machinery, buildings or land, etc.).

 Agricultural production includes the following:

-- Growing of annual crops
+- growing of annual crops

-- Growing of perennial crops
+- growing of perennial crops

-- Growing of seeding material and ornamental plants
+- growing of seeding material and ornamental plants

-- Breeding of livestock, poultry and other animals
+- breeding of livestock, poultry and other animals

-- Mixed agricultural production (growing crops and breeding livestock and other animals together)
+- mixed agricultural production (growing crops and breeding livestock and other animals together)

-- Auxiliary activities in agriculture and activities that follow harvest (land preparation, planting, crop attendance, harvest/gathering, cleaning, peeling, seed processing).
+- auxiliary activities in agriculture and activities that follow harvest (land preparation, planting, crop attendance, harvest/gathering, cleaning, peeling, seed processing).
 Activities related to breeding animals, such as feeding or cleaning of facilities, are also included.

 Agricultural production does not include:

-- Processing of agricultural products
+- processing of agricultural products

-- Forestry (growing and exploitation of forests)
+- forestry (growing and exploitation of forests)

-- Fishery (fish farming and fishing).
+- fishery (fish farming and fishing).

 Labour force